JiFish/Storyteller/README.md

 Unless you are lucky enough to find the book you want in an eBook format, your only option is to scan and OCR the text yourself from a paper book.
-One you've converted the book to raw text, you can use can use the `bookconvert.php` script in the *extras* directory to help you convert raw text to the correct format. e.g.
+One you've converted the book to raw text, you can use can use the `bookconvert.php` script in the *tools* directory to help you convert raw text to the correct format. e.g.
 ```
-php extras/bookconvert.php mybook.txt > books/mybook.php
+php tools/bookconvert.php mybook.txt > books/mybook.php
 ```
 See `jofm.php` in *books* for an example book.